vaginessa/Debian-OSINT-VM/README.md

 swisskyrepo InternalAllTheThings - Active Directory and Internal Pentest Cheatsheets

-Snifer security-cheatsheets - A collection of cheatsheets for various infosec tools and topics.
+andrewjkerr security-cheatsheets - A collection of cheatsheets for various infosec tools and topics.

 ## **Install:**